openshift/enhancements/README.md

 1. Respond to comments quickly, so that a reviewer can tell you are engaged.
 2. Push update patches, rather than force-pushing a replacement, to make it easier for reviewers to see what you have changed.
+Use descriptive commit messages on those updates, or plan to use `/label tide/merge-method-squash` to have them squashed when the pull request merges.
 3. Do not rely solely on the enhancement for visibility of the proposal.
 For high priority work, or if the conversation stalls out, bring the enhancement to one of the weekly architecture review